orca-so/typescript-sdk/README.md

 # Orca Typescript SDK

-The Orca SDK contains a set of simple to use APIs to allow developers to integrate with the Orca exchange platform.
+The Orca SDK contains a set of simple to use APIs to allow developers to integrate with the Orca platform.

 Learn more Orca [here](https://docs.orca.so).